PCI-DSS compliance

 PCI compliance for merchants

 If you accept online credit card payment, you must ensure your business operations are PCI-DSS compliant.
-If you are using Recurly.js V4 or later, or Recurly Hosted Payment Pages, it is recommended that you complete Self-Assessment Questionnaire A (SAQ-A).
-If card data passes through your servers, Self-Assessment Questionnaires C or D (SAQ-C, SAQ-D) are recommended.
+If you are using Recurly.js V4 or later, Checkout, or Recurly Hosted Pages, these options can help you qualify for a greatly reduced PCI scope, such as Self-Assessment Questionnaire A (SAQ-A).
+If card data passes through your servers, Self-Assessment Questionnaires C or D (SAQ-C, SAQ-D) are more likely, though will depend on your unique mix of payments accepted for your business.

-This feature offers merchants the ability to accept subscriptions while reducing their PCI compliance scope.
-Since customers' cardholder data is sent directly to Recurly and never passes through the merchant's environment, this qualifies merchants for the simplest PCI compliance level - SAQ-A.
+Our hosted pages - Checkout, Hosted Account Management pages and Hosted Payment Pages (legacy) - offer merchants the ability to accept subscriptions while reducing their PCI compliance scope.
+Since customers' cardholder data is sent directly to Recurly and never passes through the merchant's environment, this checkout feature can help, but does not guarantee, merchants qualify for the simplest PCI compliance level - SAQ-A.

 Recurly.js

 This is Recurly's open-source Javascript library designed to create secure, customizable order forms.
-Using Recurly.js ensures that cardholder data goes directly from the customer's browser to Recurly, without passing through your servers, which limits your PCI scope.
+Using Recurly.js ensures that cardholder data goes directly from the customer's browser to Recurly, without passing through your servers, which limits your PCI scope similarly to hosted pages.

 API

-Merchants using Recurly's API to submit cardholder data qualify for the SAQ C questionnaire.
-This applies when cardholder data passes through your hosting environment, which places your systems within the PCI compliance scope.
+Merchants using Recurly's API to submit cardholder data will not qualify for a reduced PCI scope like SAQ-A and are more likely SAQ-C or D (or higher, depending on your business).
+A higher level of PCI scope applies when cardholder data (card numbers) passes through your own server environment, which places your systems within expanded PCI compliance scope.

 PCI Compliance Best Practices